The University’s crew

 I am contacting you without hesitation, as time is of great essence.
 You are all familiar with Professor Kleopatras Kipseli’s work, if not the man himself.
-I must bear the news to you, that he has been reported missing since yesterday, and it seems that the authorities local to the place of his disappearance are not willing to co-operate.
+I must bear the news to you, that he has been reported missing since yesterday, and it seems that the local authorities are not willing to co-operate.
 I am deeply worried that our head of Archaeological Studies department might have been abducted or even worse.
 As you already know, we are assembling a team to undertake the continuity of the excavation in the research area of mount Pelion, around the village Kissos.
-Dealing with authorities is not an easy task, therefore I need to inform you that I have decided to include an undercover investigator along, Mr. McCormack, to be introduced as a fellow scientist from the department of Archaeology of our university.
+Dealing with authorities is not an easy task, therefore I need to inform you that I have decided to include an undercover investigator along, Mr. McCormack, to be introduced as a fellow scientist from the department of Archaeology of the Heidelberg University.
 We have provided Mr. McCormack with any information that’ve acquired from the professor’s research diary.
 Nonetheless, I beg you of not revealing to anyone his true identity and thus I ask from you to treat him like any of us.
 Your destination is Greece where Professor Stavrianidis and professor Kipselis were researching evidence about the possible existence of the legendary Centaur Chiron.
 His disappearance brought the possibility of larceny of his research to light.
 Of course, this danger comes second to the personal interest for his wellbeing.
-I will personally supervise your field expedition and use any force in my disposal to make this a successful mission that will restore our institution’s image.
+I will personally supervise your field expedition and use any force in my disposal to make it successful in order to restore our institution’s image.
 Last but not least, I want once more to remind you the significance of your mission to ensure both the safety of Kipseli’s research as well as to collaborate with Mr. McCormack in his effort to learn what happened to our dearest professor.

 Anna Maria Schumacher